 I love to bake big batches of these and stash them in the freezer for quick meals.
 So good!

 - plastic cutting boards

 - cooking tongs

 Hearty Gluten-Free Meatballs

-- optional: 1 1/2 teaspoons herbes de Provence or Italian herb blend
+- 1 1/2 tsp herbes de Provence or Italian herb blend

 - Place the mushrooms in the bowl of a food processor fitted with a metal blade.
 Pulse until finely chopped.
 You can also chop the mushrooms by hand, but this ensures a very fine chop.

 - In a large mixing bowl combine the mushrooms, beef, pork, eggs, green onions, salt, pepper, and optional seasoning.
 Mix well to incorporate all the ingredients well.

 - With a quick release scoop, form the meat mixture into golf ball-size portions.
 Once all the balls are formed, heat 2 tablespoons olive oil in the bottom of a large skillet or 5-qt pot.
 In batches, fry the meatballs in the hot oil, turning to brown all sides of the meatballs.